 Causes of respiratory acidosis include:

-Drugs that suppress breathing (including powerful pain medicines, such as narcotics, and "downers," such as benzodiazepines), especially when combined with alcohol
+- Medicines that suppress breathing, including powerful pain medicines, such as narcotics (opioids), and "downers," such as benzodiazepines, often when combined with alcohol

 Acute respiratory acidosis is a condition in which carbon dioxide builds up very quickly, before the kidneys can return the body to a state of balance.